 12. Comparing the GCF to other climate funds that focus on adaptation, the GCF has a larger market share.
-The current adaptation portfolio, including the adaptation components in cross-cutting projects, in terms of the committed amount, is USD 2.63 billion.
+The current adaptation portfolio, including the adaptation components in crosscutting projects, in terms of the committed amount, is USD 2.63 billion.
 This includes finance directed to adaptation result areas, either through adaptation-only or through cross-cutting projects.
-The GCF's commitments are larger than other key climate fund commitments combined (see Figure III-5).
-Like other climate funds, the GCF is dependent on future voluntary contributions from countries.
-The outcomes of replenishment cycles of the different funds, including the GCF, are yet to be determined.
-Potentially, the GCF could benefit from a different funding scale, which would enable the Fund to engage in longer-term and larger scale programmes.
-In particular, the US administration's decision to re-join the Paris Agreement increases the likelihood of this happening.
+The commitments of the GCF are larger than other key climate fund commitments combined (see Figure III-5).57 Like other climate funds, the GCF is dependent on future voluntary contributions from countries.
+The outcomes of the replenishment cycles of the different funds, including the GCF, are yet to be determined.
+Potentially, the GCF could benefit from a different funding scale, which would enable the Fund to engage in longer-term and larger-scale programmes.
+In particular, the decision of the United States of America's administration to re-join the Paris Agreement increases the likelihood of this happening.